natterstefan/eslint-config-ns-ts/README.md

 This package DOES NOT use [SemVer](https://semver.org/) for versioning.
-Though you can think about SemVer when reading the version, except the major and minor version follows the one of eslint-config-ns.
+Though you can think about SemVer when reading the version, except the major and minor version follows the one of `eslint-config-ns`.
 For the versions available, see the tags on [this repository](https://github.com/natterstefan/eslint-config-ns/releases).

 ## LICENCE